kevinstorberg/pods/roles/shared/quick_commands.md

 - Check all created/modified files against requirements
 - Verify compliance with role responsibilities
 - Think deeply as you look for errors and omissions
-- Provide a summary of completion status
+- Provide a summary of completion status along with a list of possible issues

 ### `-iterate` / `-i`
 **When user types this command:**
-- If a list was provided, work through it one item at a time
+- Iterate over the list one item at a time, describing each item in detail
-- After completing each item, pause and wait for user input
-- User can type `-c` to continue to next item
-- User can type `-b` to redo the current item
-- Show clear progress indicators (e.g., "[1/10] Working on...")
+- After describing an item propose possible actions and align with the user on next steps
+- Carefully implement agreed upon next steps and then move onto the next item in the list
+- Exit iteration when every item in the list has been addressed

 ## Response Patterns